Christian Rabjerg Madsen

-Christian Rabjerg Madsen (born 24 March 1986 in Silkeborg) is a Danish politician, who has served as Minister of the Interior and Housing since 2022.
+Christian Rabjerg Madsen (born 24 March 1986) is a Danish politician, who has served as Minister of the Interior and Housing since 2022.
 He has been a member of the Folketing for the Social Democrats political party since 2015.

 Political career

+Madsen proposal in October 2010 to implement a so-called student parliament at Aarhus University like had been done at other Danish universities.

 In autumn 2013, Madsen's tour of the country with Ahmed Akkari debating on the topic of Islamism led to disturbances including stone-throwing.

 Madsen was elected into parliament in the 2015 Danish general election, where he received 5,201 votes.
 He was reelected in 2019 with 6,319 votes.

 Personal life

 In June 2014, Madsen married Anne Brink Pedersen.
-They have to children together.
+They have two children together.